 Robert Allan Memorial Scholarship in Naval Architecture - Annual - June 30

 A scholarship fund for students wishing to pursue a professional career in Naval Architecture or Marine Engineering was created in 1982 by a bequest from the late Robert F. Allan, noted Vancouver Naval Architect, and supported by his friends and colleagues.
-Applications for the Robert Allan Memorial Scholarship should be submitted in writing prior to June 30th of each year.
+Applications for the Robert Allan Memorial Scholarship should be submitted via email prior to June 30th of each year.
 The award value is approximately $2,500 which will be payable toward the cost of their tuition fees.
-Do not e-mail scholarship applications – mail or courier only.
-Send applications to email@example.com with the subject line: Robert Allan Memorial Scholarship.
-Please see website on how to apply.
+Send applications to firstname.lastname@example.org with the subject line: Robert Allan Memorial Scholarship Please see website on how to apply.